-Additive Manufacturing: FEA Based Design and Optimization with Abaqus, ANSYS and MSC Nastran
+Additive Manufacturing: FEA Based Design and Optimization with Simufact, Abaqus, ANSYS and MSC Apex

 Additive manufacturing, also known as 3D printing, is a method of manufacturing parts typically from powder or wire using a layer by layer approach.
 Interest in metal based additive manufacturing processes has taken off in the past few years.
 The three-major metal additive manufacturing processes in use today are powder bed fusion (PBF), directed energy deposition (DED) and binder jetting processes.

 Enteknograte Engineering Team propose special simulation tools for each of these processes.
 With additive manufacturing, the design is not constrained by traditional manufacturing requirements and specific number of design parameters.
 Nonparametric optimization with new technologies such as Artificial Intelligence in coupled with Finite Element method, can be used to produce functional designs with the least amount of material.

 Additive manufacturing simulations are key in assessing a finished part’s quality.
 The physics behind the manufacturing process can be accurately recreated in software platforms, and enabling end to end digitalization and so on, factors which will be crucial in the service life of a part.

 Our solution’s functionality helps you to answer challenges in Metal AM (Additive Manufacturing) Finite Element Simulation-based design and Optimization:

 - Determine and compensate final part distortionGenerate and optimize support structures

 - Consolidated material porosity

 - Thermal history as a function of deposition strategy